v-url-archetyp/url-archetyp/README.md

-Update:  19 August 2025 The link is now available and working perfectly.
+Update:  23 August 2025 Just to let you know, the link is active again.